Boy was on boat that took fire from Italian marines,claims family; seeks Rs 100 cr compensation | Headlines

 The move by the family has come nearly a week after the Hague-headquartered Permanent Court of Arbitration Tribunal upheld the conduct of the Indian authorities in the Enrica Lexie case, in which the marines were accused of killing two Indian fishermen.
 While stating that India was entitled to get compensation in the case, the tribunal had held that the marines cannot be prosecuted due to the official immunity enjoyed by them.

 The counsel for the family said the compensation amount claimed by his clients is "by keeping liberty to approach appropriate forum (domestic and international) for the gross violation of natural justice and international human rights law done against Prijin," and the family's "is reasonably calculated as Rs 100 crore."
-PTI TGB VGNAPR RAVINDRANATH VGNAPR RAVINDRANATH.
+PTI TGB VGN APR RAVINDRANATH APR RAVINDRANATH.